EmptyRave/EyeBombing/# Proximity and  Continuation.md

 ![Tiles](https://github.com/EmptyRave/EyeBombing/blob/master/IMG_20161008_181235.jpg "Keyboard")

-here i have captured an image of piano keys, which also represents continuation within the house.
+Here I have captured an image of piano keys.
+The keys are going off the image which is continuation and the keys are next to each other in a close proximity.

 ### _Bricks_